dmsl/anyplace/server/README.md

 - Play: `2.8.x`
 - Scala: `2.13.x`
 - sbt: `1.5.x`
+- MongoDB: `4.3.x`

 All endpoints have been completely reimplemented to `MongoDB`.

 ***

-The Version 4.0 is available as a prebuilt with docker, on the `/develop` branch.
+The Version 4.0 is available as a prebuilt with docker (on the `/develop` branch).
 Docker is not supported for 4.2+.

 ***